electro-333/hack_gmail/README.md

-# hack_gmail
+# script on python
-My script generates a random word And he tests it on any email you choose
+There is no problem in the script
+If there is any problem, check
+Spaces in your code editor